 Yes, you can get charged with a DUI when sober.
 For instance, you’re heading home late at night from your job as a server – you’re disheveled, tired, and just want to get home – when you see police lights behind your motor vehicle.

 You aren’t high or drunk, you weren’t speeding, and you’re clueless as to why the police officer is pulling you over.
 After about 10 minutes of talking to the police officer and passing a breathalyzer test, you’re in handcuffs and placed in the back of a police car, and charged with a drunk driving charge.
 How can that happen?

 Law enforcement officers making false arrests for drunk driving has become a common phenomenon in precincts in Illinois and across the country, and they all have a common theme – negligent police.
-If you have been falsely charged with drunk driving we encourage you to speak with a DUI attorney.
+If you have been falsely charged with drunk driving we encourage you to speak with our DUI attorneys in Rolling Meadows.

 Because of the predetermined bias, many law enforcement officers have during a suspected driving under the influence of alcohol or drugs or DWI traffic stop, it's at all common for them to overreach with their claims of why they believe a driver may be driving under the influence.